Hila Sedighi: Poetry

 A recent development in contemporary Iranian literature has been the rise of poetry reading evenings, and video footage of public readings by Hila Sedighi is readily available on social networks.

 Hila Sedighi has written “Autumn’s Rain” for oppressed students of Iran (Story of my missing classmate).

-Her poem "It's Green Again" is read for the 27th anniversary of Meena’s assassination.
+Her poem "It's Green Again" was read for the 27th anniversary of Meena’s assassination.

-Hasan Yousefi Ashkoury, in a note titled “There are a couple of streets from here to spring” analysed some of Hila Sedighi's poems.
-In a part of this note it is mentioned that “ Hila in these 2 poems, especially the first one has showed that she has the talent and to some extent has knowledge of ancient poetry techniques Most importantly, and happily, she is full of the natural “women” sense and feeling.
-The future of this yong poet is promising, hope that she finds success.
+Hasan Yousefi Ashkoury, in a note titled “There are a couple of streets from here to spring”, analysed some of Hila Sedighi's poems.
+In a part of this note it is mentioned that “Hila in these 2 poems, especially the first one has showed that she has the talent and to some extent has knowledge of ancient poetry techniques.
+Most importantly, and happily, she is full of the natural “women” sense and feeling.
+The future of this young poet is promising, hope that she finds success.

 In the poem Gole Maryam (Maryam Flower) there are poetic and accurate references to the country's current status, as well as the political and cultural limitations forcing Iranians to migrate to other countries and remain there. whether we agree or disagree to these points (I myself agree with most), now it is not the time for me to discuss, since the purpose of this note is completely different.
 That “Different” is with all of the limitations and the bad situation of the country at the moment, the poet believes in a bright future and writes:

 Maryam flower even if the clouds are black / there are just a few streets from here to spring.

 In reality she doesn't accept any reason to leave the country by choice, or even by force.
 Poets have a more open mind than others, and so the poet write although our homelands sky is filled with darkness and depression, a spring of fresh air and brightness is right around the corner.”

 Masoud Behnoud also wrote an emotional note after Hila received her sentence.
 In this note, it is said that: “The poet must be wiped.
 The poet must be tied down.
 Otherwise, God forbid, the multi-million dollar thefts have to be tied with ropes.
 God forbid, those liars who got out people into this situation had to be tied, may this day never come.